COVID-19 and the Fall in Insolvencies

 Courts apply Section 95A of the Corporations Act liberally and will consider the operative commercial circumstances.
 A "balance sheet" analysis, while not paramount, is often relevant in providing commercial context.

 There are no specific restructuring or insolvency regimes applicable to certain companies or institutions.
 However, the Australian Prudential Regulation Authority has certain powers in respect of authorised deposit-taking institutions (ADIs) and insurance companies under the Insurance Act 1973 (Cth), the Life Insurance Act 1995 (Cth) and the Banking Act 1959 (Cth).
 These include the ability to appoint a statutory manager to an ADI or to apply to the court for a judicial manager to be appointed to a distressed or insolvent insurer.
 ADIs and insurance companies can also be wound up under the usual insolvency provisions of the Corporations Act in certain circumstances.

 Section 588GA of the Corporations Act (safe harbour provision) attempts to provide directors with some protection from insolvent trading liability to enable them to trade out of their difficulties (provided a viable plan is in place at the relevant time).
-While the safe harbour provision was intended to promote informal and consensual workouts, the Australian courts are yet to consider its operation.
+While the safe harbour provision was intended to promote informal and consensual workouts, the Australian courts are yet to fully consider its operation or efficacy.
 Therefore, the extent to which the safe harbour provision has encouraged directors to consensually restructure is unclear.

 There is no requirement in Australia for parties to enter mandatory consensual restructuring negotiations before the commencement of a formal statutory process.